CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * Since many mobile IT systems are destroyed by falls, there should be a stable place to turn them off.
 * The environment should not be too loud and allow a proper working environment.
 * The environment should be well lit.
 The monitor light alone is not enough in the long run.
 Disturbing glare, reflections or reflections should be avoided.
-* The monitor should be able to be positioned so that entries made are not visible to third parties.
+* The monitor should be able to be placed in such a way that entries made are not visible to third parties.
 For laptops, there are monitor films that prevent viewing from the side.
 * The environment should also ensure that mobile IT systems are not compromised, so they should not be too humid, too cold or too warm.
 The employee will avoid such conditions for his own well-being while using the equipment.
 However, to ensure that the devices are stored appropriately, regulations should be laid down.
 * Mobile devices should be protected against theft with increased protection requirements (see also INF.9.M10 * Using anti-theft devices *).
 The environment should provide the necessary conditions for this.
 For example, it may be necessary to connect the cable lock to a fixed object to secure the fastened laptop against easy removal.
 If possible, the windows and doors of the mobile workstation should be locked and closed when the employee leaves the room.
 This is often possible, for example, in hotel rooms or meeting rooms.
 In strange environments such as hotels, it is also advisable to find out about the correct behavior during fires or other emergencies, for example about warning sounds and escape routes.